 What Is And Isn’t In The Park System

 Many of the famous landmarks in the United States are not part of the National Park System.
 The Golden Gate Bridge, the Hollywood sign in LA, The Smithsonian Museums, Mount Vernon, and Monticello are not part of the park system.
 The decision process of what is and what is not part of the park system is often a matter of politics.
-Only a few block from Independence Hall in Philadelphia is the Thaddeus Kosciuszko National Memorial.
+Only a few blocks from Independence Hall in Philadelphia is the Thaddeus Kosciuszko National Memorial.
 Who is Thaddeus Kosciuszko you ask?
 Exactly.
 It was basically a bone thrown to the Polish-American community.

-There is a National Park Service location in every state and US Territory including Guam, American Samoa, Puerto Rico and the Virgin Islands.
+There is a National Park Service location in every state and US Territory including Guam, American Samoa, Puerto Rico, and the Virgin Islands.

 The Crown Jewels in the Park System